hd2zm/hd2zm.github.io/_project/Used-Cars-Cost-Predictor.md

 ![image]({{site.url}}/images/projects/used-cars/Age_vs_Miles.png)

-To avoid multicolinearity, one of those features needs to be removed.
-But I do believe both age and miles are very important to predicting car cost.
+To avoid multicollinearity, one of those features needs to be removed.
+But age and miles are very important to predicting car cost.
 I decided to add an additional feature that combined those terms into one (Age x Miles).
 This feature can help me target some outliers (newer used cars or very old used cars).
+Later on, I can see whether one of the three features needs to be removed for improving model performance.

 #### Certified x Luxury

-A certified car is a car that has no more than 60,000 miles, is no older than 7 years, has a great engine, and is not a variable car.
+A certified car is a car that has no more than 60,000 miles, is no older than 7 years, has a great engine, and is in great condition.
 I wanted to combine that with luxury so I can penalize cars that have high maintenance.
 Example: A BMW is a luxury car, but requires high maintenance after 3-5 years and rarely achieves certification status.
 I felt this information would be useful for my model.

 Below is a visualization of certified x luxury.
 To interpret this bubble plot, I've listed the metrics as well.